 “As he should.”

 “Thank you.”
 She shifted the cub’s weight, and turned around to walk back up the hill to her friends.
-Talir had risen, she noticed belatedly, the thin light from the yellow crescent washing over her skin and creating a very faint glow.
+Talir had risen, the thin light from the yellow crescent washing over her skin and creating a very faint glow.
 That must look interesting to the villagers and hunters, she thought in some amusement.

 Hickory, Maple, and Chipmunk met her just inside the trees—shy of humans as they were, it would have been difficult for any of them to even step out into view of so many.